ngiesa/cdw_review/README.md

-# Challanges and Opportunities of Clinical Data Warehousing
+# Beyond the Circuit: Systematic Review

-This repository provides an additional xlsx file listing references and analytical categories
+This repository holds review results for the medInfo.
+We included author, title, dates and additional information for our included and screened references investigating the potential of social robots in pediatric care.